mpv-player/mpv/CONTRIBUTING.md

   explicitly asked so.
 There are better means, such as using http://sprunge.us
 - If you think this is file specific, upload a sample file and link it.
 - Don't report multiple unrelated/barely related bugs in one issue.
+- If you don't get a reply after days, be sure to post a new message to the issue - it could have been overlooked or forgotten.
 - Read: https://mpv.io/bug-reports/

 Asking questions